 Andy’s Quick Hits (9): The Strange Connection between Wisdom, Loneliness, and your Gut

 Multiple studies have found that those who are wiser (yes, you can measure this) are less likely to feel lonely and conversely those who feel lonely are less likely to be wise.
-There could be many reasons for this and it indeed fits our clichéd fairytale wise man sitting along in a cave and asking the stray traveler wise questions.
+There could be many reasons for this and it indeed fits our clichéd fairytale wise man sitting alone in a cave and asking the stray traveler wise questions.

 But a recent study has taken this connection a bit further by researching the influence of the gut microbiome.
 And the fascinating result is that wisdom and loneliness appear to influence, or be influenced by, microbial diversity in the gut.